-From the 115 parks you can visit across the city to the museums, and from the many annual festivals that residents enjoy to the excellent and diverse shopping opportunities.
+From the 115 parks, you can visit across the city to the museums, and from the many annual festivals that residents enjoy excellent and diverse shopping opportunities.

 Burlington is one of the more expensive cities in the ranking.
 The average home costs almost $500,000, which is four and a half times the average family income.
 Still, this city earns high marks for low unemployment, pleasant weather, low crime, high incomes and, notably, great transit.

 The city has a broad economic base, which adds to its economic stability, and it ensures there are consistently job prospects available across multiple sectors.
 No single employer or job sector dominates Burlington’s economy.

 The leading industrial sectors, in terms of employment, are food processing, packaging, electronics, motor vehicle/transportation, business services, chemical/pharmaceutical and environmental.

 Finding a job is fairly easy in Burlington.
 Burlington’s low unemployment rate is linked to the diverse economy of the prosperous Golden Horseshoe region.